 Creation Care Study Program*

-This semester-long academic experience in Belize or New Zealand is designed to offer students from Christian colleges a field-based education that explores Christian responsibility in a fragmented world'a world marked by poverty, hostility, environmental demise, opportunism, and social disintegration.
+This semester-long academic experience in Belize or New Zealand is designed to offer students from Christian colleges a field-based education that explores Christian responsibility in a fragmented world marked by poverty, hostility, environmental demise, opportunism, and social disintegration.
 Students will be challenged to explore the interactions between economic development, society, the environment, government, and faith.

 Semester in Spain*